-Taking control of diabetes is not easy, but thanks to our Diabetes Self-Management Education (DSME) program, you can learn tools for taking medications, making healthy food choices, being active, monitoring, solving problems and making healthy decisions, reducing risks, and healthy coping.
+Taking control of diabetes is not easy, but thanks to our Diabetes Self-Management Education (DSME) program, you can learn tools for taking medications, making healthy food choices, being active, monitoring, solving problems, making healthy decisions, reducing risks, and healthy coping.
 In addition, you’ll learn to recognize your own blood glucose patterns, leading to understanding how food, taking medications, being active, and stress affects your blood glucose.
+Our CDEs (certified diabetes educators) are certified pump trainers and work with multitple brands of insulin pumps and CGMs (continuous gluscose monitors).

 Diabetes Education Tailored to Your Needs